pdx-cs-ai/classical-ai-notes/08-more-ml/08-2-perceptron.md

 * Maybe should start with a simplification by ignoring

+  * Graph structure, static and dynamic — just use fixed DAG
   * How the signalling works — just use analog levels
-  * How the neuron works — assume stateless simple combination
+  * How the neuron works — assume adjustable simple combination
-  * That the brain is more than neurons — chemical and biological elements
+  * That the brain is more than neurons, with chemical and biological elements

 ## Perceptron